 And not harvesting at the right time leads to overburdened branches and stalks, which can slow your garden’s production right down.

-So either search for your zone and vegetable harvesting suggestions, or look for posts with images of what the vegetables will look like when they’re ready to pick.
+So either search for your zone and vegetable harvesting suggestions or look for posts with images of what the vegetables will look like when they’re ready to pick.

 Protect your vegetables against early frosts with cold frames or even a mini-greenhouse.

-#2.
 Incorrect Prepping Methods for Harvested Veggies

 Did you know that vegetables continue to ripen after they’re picked?
 You’ve probably seen examples of this.

 Research the best time of day for picking the vegetables you’re ready to harvest.
 For example, crops like peas and sweet corn should be picked early in the morning (or right before you’re going to eat them) and kept cool for the best taste and quality.

 And be gentle with your vegetable garden harvesting!
 When picking delicate veggies like cucumbers and tomatoes, treat them gently to avoid bruises and split skin that can lead to soft, mushy parts.

-#3.
 Making The Wrong Choice About Washing Fresh Veggies Before Storing Them

 If you’re a clean freak, when you're harvesting carrots in your vegetable garden, the dirt may not spark joy in your heart.
 And if these are to be part of today’s meal, go ahead and wash them.

 Or print it out and stick it to the front of your fridge or pantry door).
 It gives you a quick rundown on which veggies to wash immediately and which ones should get stored dirty.

-#4.
-Incorrect Storage of Harvested Vegetables
+Incorrect Storage of Vegetable Harvest

 Yet too many beginner gardeners don’t realize the damage that exposure to light, moisture, poor ventilation, and the wrong storage temperature can do to produce from a first vegetable garden.

-And the wrong temperature can lead to rotting produce, or as with onions, garlic, potatoes, and carrots, additional sprouting - not what you want if you’re planning to eat them, rather than save them for next year’s garden.
+And the wrong temperature can lead to rotting produce, or as with onions, garlic, potatoes, and carrots, additional sprouting - not what you want if you’re planning to eat them rather than save them for next year’s garden.

-#5.
 Missing Out on Succession Planting

 Depending on where you live, vegetables like lettuce, chives, and radishes can produce several crops over one growing season - but only if you take advantage of succession planting.